ionic-team/getting-started-iv-react/README.md

 - `SecureStorage`: Securely store the data in the keychain, but do not lock it.
 - `DeviceSecurity`: When the vault is locked, it needs to be unlocked by a mechanism provided by the device.
 - `CustomPasscode`: When the vault is locked, it needs to be unlocked via a custom method provided by the application.
 This is typically done in the form of a custom PIN dialog.
 - `InMemory`: The data is never persisted.
-As a result, if the application is locked or restarted, the data is gone.
+As a result, if the application is locked or restarted the data is gone.

-In addition to these types, if `DeviceSecurity` is used, it is further refined by the `deviceSecurityType`, which can be any of the following values:
+In addition to these types, if `DeviceSecurity` is used, it is further refined by the `deviceSecurityType` which can be any of the following values:

 - `Biometrics`: Use the biometric authentication type specified by the device.
 - `SystemPasscode`: Use the system passcode entry screen.